CupidonSauce173/PigFriends/README.md

 # Get Friend object by name.
 $api->getFriendPlayerByName($target); # Returns Friend or null (if didn't find anyone with that name online).

-# Get FrienddPlayer object by PMMP Player.
+# Get Friend Player object by PMMP Player.
 $api->getFriendPlayer($target); # Returns Friend or null (if didn't find any Friend with the supplied PMMP Player object).
-# Quick note, if this method returns null, it probably means that the Friend object is still being created and you should try again, even if a player has no friend, it will create a Friend object.
+# Quick note, if this method returns null, it probably means that the Friend object is still being created, and you should try again, even if a player has no friend, it will create a Friend object.
 ```

 ### How it works?

-When the server starts, it will schedule a repeating task (with a timer that you can set in the config file) to check new requests, when creating a new request, it will not register it in the server, it will send it over the MySQL server and the CheckRequestTask thread will detect it and then create a new request object and display it to the player if they are online.
-For now, requests are scheduled to be destroyed after 24 hours of being created, the CheckRequestTask thread will also take care of this.
+When the server starts, it will schedule a repeating task (with a timer that you can set in the config file) to check
+new requests, when creating a new request, it will not register it in the server, it will send it over the MySQL server
+and the CheckRequestTask thread will detect it and then create a new request object and display it to the player if they
+are online.
+For now, requests are scheduled to be destroyed after 24 hours of being created, the CheckRequestTask thread
+will also take care of this.

 ### Command List

 | **Name** | **Description** |
 | ------------ | :---------- |